Demarsch/twitter-sent-asys-bot/README.md

-# twitter-sent-asys-bot
+# Twitter Sentiment Analysis Bot

-A twitter bot written in Python that will perform sentiment analysis of tweets from specific user by request
+A twitter bot written in Python that will perform sentiment analysis of tweets from specific user by request.